 Look for kayaks that offer seats with metal frames – raised to offer the best field-of-view over the water.
 This will also affect your center of gravity, which, in-turn, will have an effect on the kayak’s stability.

 A higher position is best for fishing, while a lower position is best for paddling.

 Don’t forget, the better the seating, the easier it will be to stand in the first place – and the more comfortable it will be to sit back down.

-Also, check for seating that is fully adjustable, as well as offering the ability to be removed and placed elsewhere on the yak if required.
+Also check for seating that is fully adjustable, as well as offering the ability to be removed and placed elsewhere on the kayak if required.
 Some anglers require more space when it comes to standing up.

-Stand up fishing kayaks tend to offer more storage room as standard – considering the wider shape of the hull.
+Stand up fishing kayaks tend to offer more storage room than other kayaks – considering the wider shape of the hull.

 Look for kayaks that have large tank wells at the bow and stern – they’re great for tackle boxes and bags, coolers, or even customized milk crates decked out to your liking.

 Waterproof hatches are ideal for keeping valuables protected.
 They can be found in a variety of locations around the craft, depending on which kayak you choose.